 Video Poker providers

-Video Poker is quite specialised, and since there are only a small amount of variations possible, there are less providers available than for games like slots, where the possibilities are endless.
+Video Poker is quite specialized, and since there are only a small amount of variations possible, there are less providers available than for games like slots, where the possibilities are endless.
 Because of this a few providers have emerged as the go to Video Providers.

 It’s no surprise that IGT is still one of the biggest providers of Video Poker to online casinos in Canada.
 IGT actually had it’s start as the initial Video Poker provider, Sircoma.
 They started the game and they have been an important player in helping the game evolve over the years.